 This section should make them want to leap out of their chair shouting “yes yes yes!
 I want this!
 And you are the best person to help me get where I want to go!”

 Here is an example of a powerful Ethos/Credibility section written for a transformation coach:

 “You’re lucky to be alive!”
 I will remember those words for the rest of my life.

-I can still hear the sound of the siren and smell the fumes from my smashed up car.
+I can still hear the siren and smell the fumes from my smashed-up car.

-As I looked down at my broken leg in the aftermath of that horrible crash I realised, I had a broken relationship with myself!
+As I looked down at my broken leg in the aftermath of that horrible crash I realized I had a broken relationship with myself!